nonplayer/hammercrawl/hc_core_smith.md

 * **Egg and Entice them!** Give them big red shiny buttons that say "do not push" and then watch them fight over who gets to push them.
 Place the most stupidly obvious traps in their way and watch them second-guess themselves.
 And cheer them on the whole time!

-## The Smith's Tools

-The 'Smith needs a set of Warhammer Fantasy Roleplay 3rd Edition dice to serve as a way to "divine" the results of the party's actions.
-I am currently looking into adapting this system to use the new Genesys Fantasy RPG Dice, as well.
+## Setting Up Your Side of the Table

+(TBD)

+Core things you'll need:

+1. Knowledge of the Rules
+2. A Dungeon
+3. Dice
+4. Helpful additional Randomizers

+### 1. The Rules

+Read these pages, and reap the rewards of knowledge.

+### 2. The Dungeon

+### 3. The Dice

 ### The Divining Dice

+Okay, I'm assuming you know about gaming dice already and probably have dozens of them at least.
+So we're not gonna go into describing what they are and how to roll them.
+In short, you just need a standard set, consisting of a d4, d6, d8, d10, d%, d12, and d20.
+You may find it helpful to have multiple d20s, and a few extras of the d4, d6, and d8 as well.

-HAMMERCRAWL! makes use of the special colorful dice from the Genesys RPG to help the 'Smith randomly generate threat and other ideas on the spur of the moment (most commonly when they move into the next room of the dungeon).
+Additionally, HAMMERCRAWL! makes use of the special colorful dice from the Genesys RPG to help the 'Smith randomly generate threat and other ideas on the spur of the moment (most commonly when they move into the next room of the dungeon).
 For the purposes of HAMMERCRAWL! the dice are as follows:

 * **Red - The Difficulty Dice:** A fluctuating pool of dice that determine the ongoing base challenge against the PCs.
 * **Green - The Reward Dice:** A pool of dice that increase as the PCs delve onward, giving them greater treasures and rewards.